Blog

 What are the conditions for compensation eligibility

-Like we mentioned earlier, certain conditions need to be met in order for you to be eligible to receive financial compensation.
+Like we mentioned earlier, certain conditions need to be met for you to be eligible to receive financial compensation.
 Apart from the extraordinary circumstances we discussed, some additional requirements apply to each flight disruption scenario.

 Flight delay